adrienabbey/homelab-workshop/README.md

 ## Student Skills
 - Ideally, this will target students who have finished CEG-2350 (OS Concepts and Usage), but I'm inclined to make this a soft recommendation rather than a hard requirement.
 I learned all of this on my own, and feel that anyone properly motivated will be able to accomplish the same.

+# Proof of Concept
+- I was able to quickly put together a proof-of-concept setup on campus.
+	- Router: I used an old Archer C7 v2 I had laying around.
+I updated it to the newest version of OpenWRT, then connected it to the campus open WiFi.
+This gave any connected devices Internet access.
+Note: all my devices connected with cables for this.
+I could easily enable a wireless AP on the router for other devices to connect to if needed.
+	- Laptop: I installed the newest version of Proxmox onto an old laptop I had laying around using a USB drive.
+I also ran an `apt update` and `apt full-upgrade` on the device to confirm network functionality.
+This also confirmed that I could quickly diagnose and fix the problems I ran into on-the-fly, and had a good idea of what I needed to include in my lesson plans.
+	- Connected to the Proxmox web interface from another laptop.
+This confirmed that the network was functional, and that I could manage the hypervisor as intended.
+- Untested/unconfirmed:
+	- VPN: I have yet attempt to make a VPN server inside the campus network that accepts incoming connections from outside the campus network.
+This may or may not require NAT port punching, if that is even possible.
+	- Peer-to-peer networking on campus WiFi: It may be possible for WiFi clients to connect to other WiFi clients on the campus network.
+If this is possible, it could reduce or negate the need for our own networking devices.

 # Next Steps
 - Before I can schedule my first homelab workshop session, I need to finalize the following:
 	1. Hardware availability.